bharatmahaur/ComparativeStudy/README.md

 # Train deep learning-based models (R-FCN, Mask R-CNN, SSD, RetinaNet and YOLOv4) for road object detection.

-This is an implementation of an under review paper on Python 3, TensorFlow, and Caffe.
+This is an implementation of a review paper on Python 3 (TensorFlow and Caffe).

 ## Description